 The Reverend George Ackerley’s book The History of the Parrish of Mitton (pub.
 1947) has both the early “de Mitton” family and the Shireburne genealogy descendant from Otto de Mitton.
-I suspect Ackerley relied on records at Stonyhurst albeit with some mistakes.
+I suspect Ackerley relied on records at Stonyhurst and Coucher albeit with some mistakes.

 The 1974 genealogy by Daniel Sommerfeldt of York, British Columbia also has a good genealogy back to the late 16th century.
 That same genealogy of the Craven Mittons can be found at: http://familytreemaker.genealogy.com/users/c/u/n/LindaHCunningham/GENE4-0001.html.